vsmjs/vsm-dictionary-uniprot/README.md

 `Entry name` | String | YES | `z.entry` | A Uniprot-specific ID for the entry, e.g. `VPS73_YEAST`
 `Annotation` | String | NO | `z.score` | Annotation score, a quality index for the protein information (e.g. '4 out of 5')

+Note that the above mapping describes what we as developers thought as the most reasonable.
+There is though a global option `optimap` that you can pass to the `DictionaryUniprot` object, which optimizes the above mapping for curator clarity and use.
+The **default value is true** and what it changes in the mapping table above (which is the mapping for `optimap: false` actually) is that the VSM's `str` entry/match object property takes the value of the `Entry name`.
+The reason behind this is that the `Entry name` is always different for every returned result (Uniprot's internal id) and thus distinguishable, whereas in the original mapping the first protein name (which was used as `str`) was not.

 ### Map Uniprot to Match VSM object

 This specification relates to the function: